Super City Rangers: Team history

-The Waitakere Rangers debuted in the National Basketball League (NBL) in 1990 and withdrew following the 1995 season.
-Waitakere Basketball continued to hold a valid NBL licence for years after the Rangers withdrew but were unable to reactivate it.

-The Rangers did see some success in the Conference Basketball League (CBL), winning the league in 1996 and finishing runners-up in 2006.
+The Waitakere Rangers debuted in the National Basketball League (NBL) in 1990 but withdrew following the 1995 season.
+Waitakere Basketball continued to hold a valid NBL licence as of 2004 but were never able to reactivate it.
+After joining the Conference Basketball League (CBL), the Rangers won the CBL title in 1996 and finished runners-up in 2006.

-The team reemerged and returned to the NBL after 18 years as a consolidated Auckland franchise in 2013.
+In 2013, the Rangers reemerged as a consolidated Auckland franchise and returned to the NBL after an 18-year absence.
 As the Super City Rangers, the team reached the NBL final in 2016, where they lost 94–82 to the Wellington Saints.

 In August 2019, the Rangers franchise was terminated by the NBL due to multiple breaches of their participation agreement, including having outstanding debts and fees owed to the league.
 A review of the franchise had started prior to the conclusion of the 2019 season, citing missed deadlines for league payments and late payments to players as concerning issues that raised red flags.